elm-community/elm-check/README.md

 main = ElmTest.elementRunner (Check.Test.evidenceToTest evidence)
 ```

 Running the page in `elm reactor` will inform you that all tests have passed.
+(You can find the complete code under
+`examples`.)

 ## Debugging a Failing Claim